thephoeron/bit-smasher/README.md

 ### License

-Copyright &copy; 2014&ndash;2015, "the Phoeron" Colin J.E.
-Lupton.
+Copyright &copy; 2014&ndash;2017, "the Phoeron" Colin J.E.
+Lupton and the Contributors.
 This project is released under the MIT License; please see `bit-smasher/LICENSE` for more information.